kalfeher/blog_code/lambda-bash/README.md

 ### 1. Get the image
 I'm pulling the image from AWS's public registry.
 Change this if you have a local repo.

-For this example, I'm using the AWS bootstrap code with no changes.
+For this example, I'm using the AWS bootstrap file from their documentation, with no changes.
 ```
 # 1.
 # First we get the base image
 FROM public.ecr.aws/lambda/provided:latest

-# Copy bootstrap
+# Using a local copy of the AWS documented example bootstrap file
 WORKDIR /var/runtime/
 COPY bootstrap bootstrap
 RUN chmod 755 bootstrap